SpartnerNL/Laravel-Excel/docs/export/simple.md

     Excel::create('Filename', function($excel) {

-        // call writer methods here
+        // Call writer methods here

     });

 ### Changing properties

 There are a couple of properties we can change inside the closure.
 Most of them are set to the config values by default.
-See `app/config/packages/maatwebsite/excel/config.php`
+See `app/config/packages/maatwebsite/excel/config.php`.

     Excel::create('Filename', function($excel) {